aravindparappil46/aws-favs-to-pins/README.md

 - Fetches first 7 of these favorites, clones them into new divs and adds on to the nav header element

 # Limitations
-- Sometimes, fetching the `favorites-container` does not work (e.g., when page is refreshed sometimes/services that take time to load; Try going to CodePipeline and then to CodeDeploy) and hence pins don't show up (not sure why)
 - Favorites menu is alphabetically ordered and only the top 7 of them are picked to be pins.
 Can't pick and choose to our liking
 - Service name label and icon are both shown always.
 Not configurable to show just the icon/label